 We hope that through the experience pupils learn to live lives that make a difference in society.
-The days are underpinned by Christian values such as compassion; thankfulness; kindness; good citizenship and forgiveness.
+The days are underpinned by our Christian: respect, forgiveness, compassion, courage, perseverance and friendship.

 We add to the gallery of photos each time we have a Journey Day so please have a look at all the photos below which capture the days enjoyed together.